rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 </div>

 Reflections of the silent man can be found [here](https://rajatmodi62.github.io/2024/10/26/reflection_mortal_machine/).
 Silent man is a mortal machine, which is imprecise, which then reduces to Geoffrey Hinton's latest idea of mortal computation.
 A silent man.
 A true godzilla.
-A cute noble nobel-prize-godzilla :-) .
+A noble nobel-prize-godzilla :-) .